hummingbot/hummingbot/documentation/docs/installation/linux.md

 exit
 ```

-<Callout
-  type="warning"
+!!! warning
-  body="Please restart terminal — Close and restart your terminal window to enable the correct permissions for `docker` command before proceeding to next step."
+    Please restart terminal — close and restart your terminal window to enable the correct permissions for `docker` command before proceeding to next step.
-/>

 2. Install Hummingbot